 When you go to thread the upper thread, you’ll notice numbers on the machine to help you out in threading.
 The only thing you thus really need to commit to memory is to always thread with the presser foot UP.

 Using the Automatic Needle Threader

 One thing that differentiates the Singer 4423 from some of the most basic Singer heavy-duty sewing machines is the inclusion of an automatic needle threader.
-Most Singer 4452 sewing machine reviews sing its praises!
+Most Singer 4452 reviews sing its praises!
 It takes some time to learn to set up and get the hang of, but it’s a convenient feature.
 By pulling down the apparatus and rotating it towards you, a small hook will pass inside the eye of the needle.
 You’ll wrap the thread around this hook and then pull it back through the needle.

 While the automatic needle threader on this sewing machine is better than that on many Brother sewing machines, it’s still a delicate piece that can break.
-If your needle isn’t in center needle position or raised to its perfect highest point, you may have trouble getting the hook through the eye and thus bend the device.
+If your needle isn’t in the center needle position or raised to its perfect highest point, you may have trouble getting the hook through the eye and thus bend the device.
 And when getting your needle to its highest point, make sure you are NEVER turning the handwheel away from you.
 This may break your sewing machine.

 All About the Bobbin

 My daughter has a Singer Start 1304, which features a front-load bobbin and requires much more intuition to set up than this Singer 4452.